nampdn/yank.one/README.md

 # Yank it one!

-Free tool to quickly yank (copy) any content between internet connected device.
+Free service to quickly yank (copy) any content between internet connected device.
 Yanked content will be vanished immediately after someone GET it!

+The design goal is to help you typing less on terminal.
+It's best for working with different physical devices without copy/paste functions available.

 ## Features & Roadmap